andreicampigotto/Expenses_app/README.md

-# expenses - A new Flutter project.
+# Expenses - A new Flutter project.
 ## A study APP, made for me.

 ## Languages